diptokumar/diptokumar/README.md

 - 👋 Hi, I’m @diptokumar
-- 👀 I’m interested in BackEnd programming in node js Javascript framework, and also interested in mobile App development with Dart, Flutter.
+- 👀 I’m interested in BackEnd programming in node js Javascript framework and golang, and also interested in mobile App development with Dart, Flutter.
 - 💞️ I’m looking to collaborate on open source projects to rich the pub.dev community.
 - 📫 How to reach me?
 Just drop a mail at diptakumar2@gmail.com